bldl/emplace-spidermonkey/README.md

   <details>
     <summary>A closer look at the hook</summary>
     - JS_SELF_HOSTED_FN: The function is implemented in self-hosted JavaScript™.
-Other possible implmenatations are FN, and INLINABLE_FN.
+Other possible implementations are FN, and INLINABLE_FN.
     - First argument: the name that JavaScript™ will use to call the function.
     - Second argument: the engine's function implementation.
     - Third argument: Number of arguments.